Advertiser Disclosure

 Get Errors Removed

-If there are any inaccuracies or potential cases of fraud on your credit report, they can greatly impact your score.
+If there are any inaccuracies or potential cases of fraud on your credit report, they can significantly impact your score.
 This is why you should regularly monitor your credit report (using a free resource) to ensure everything is as it should be.

 Final Thoughts

-If you’re in the market for a great points and miles credit card, especially one that earns Ultimate Rewards points, you should definitely consider the Chase Sapphire Preferred card to see if it’s worth it for you.
+If you’re in the market for a great points and miles credit card, especially one that earns Ultimate Rewards points, you should consider the Chase Sapphire Preferred card to see if it’s worth it for you.

-You stand a solid chance of approval if your credit score, income, and credit history are all in check, and you’ve opened fewer than 5 Chase new accounts in the last 24 months.
+You stand a solid chance of approval if your credit score, income, and credit history are all in check and you’ve opened fewer than 5 Chase new accounts in the last 24 months.
 If not, stay on track with on-time payments and keep your balances low until you’re ready to apply!

 The information regarding the Capital One Platinum Credit Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.